 The Greek word translated as “foothold” is topos, and it generally carries the idea of a place.
 It is also translated as a spot, a space, a room, a location, or a dwelling place.
 In short, Paul commands us not to give the devil any opportunity to find even the smallest dwelling place in our lives.
 We might think of this as denying the devil the opportunity to erect a campsite within our heart, meaning the command center for our emotions.

 The context speaks of becoming angry.
-Of everything that could provide the devil a foothold, it is interesting that Paul chooses to focus on anger.
+Of all the emotions that could provide the devil a foothold, it is interesting that Paul chooses to focus on anger.
 Perhaps this is because we tend not to think clearly when we are angry, which makes us more susceptible to believing lies and false arguments.
 Thus, anger is one of the greatest threats to truth—even if that anger is justified.

 What begins as a campsite for the devil can become an established dwelling place, like a home.
-Our anger can permit spiritual lies to penetrate our hearts, and if not quickly purged, they can become a regular part of our thinking.
+Strong emotions, such as anger, can permit spiritual lies to penetrate our hearts, and if not quickly purged, they can become a regular part of our thinking.
 If we are not careful, even the smallest spiritual lie may eventually become a stronghold, establishing itself as a critical part of our worldview (2 Cor.
 10:3–5).
-Therefore, becoming God’s cultural change agents involves guarding our emotions.
+Therefore, becoming God’s cultural influencers involves guarding our emotions.

 The Complete Word Study Dictionary, New Testament. s.v. “topos” G5117.
 Word Study Series.
 Edited by Spiros Zodhiates.
 Revised ed.
 Chattanooga, AMG Publishers, 1993.